-Reps Begin Probe Of Misuse Of COVID-19 Funds
+Reps begin probe of misuse of COVID-19 funds

-The House of Representatives Public Accounts Committee (PAC) Monday began an investigation into the alleged mismanagement of COVID-19 intervention funds from 2020 to 2023.
+The House of Representatives, Public Accounts Committee (PAC) yesterday began an investigation into the alleged mismanagement of COVID-19 intervention funds from 2020 to 2023.

-The Chairman of the committee, Hon.
-Bamidele Salam (PDP, Osun) in his opening remarks warned that the committee would not entertain delay tactics from the Ministries Departments and Agencies (MDAs) by asking for an extension of time.
+Chairman of the committee, Bamidele Salam (PDP, Osun) in his opening remarks warned that the committee would not entertain delay tactics from the Ministries Departments and Agencies (MDAs) by asking for extension of time.

-“The committee is not after any individual or group, we are going to be diligent in carrying out our assignment.

-He urged the Accountant General of the Federation whose office was very important to the assignment to make available relevant and competent personnel to the committee to facilitate the assignment
+He urged the Accountant General of the Federation to make available relevant and competent personnel to the committee to facilitate the assignment

 Win up to NGN50,000 when you register on BetBaba.
 Click here